manjarymodi/OMF-Samples/Community Samples/Elixir/README.md

 #           -> mix escript.build        (To build the project)
 #           -> escript sample           (To run the executable)

 # Inorder to make the API call, this sample is using httpotion library.
-Inorder to learn more about elixir and httption please refer https://hexdocs.pm/elixir/1.0.5
+To learn more about elixir and httption please refer https://hexdocs.pm/elixir/1.0.5
+#NOTE: Replace the producer token and OMF end point url  in line 4 and 6 repectively with your producer token url